 Go through a full test run, packing all you normally might for a quick getaway or business trip.
 Check out all the pockets, zippers, bins, and compartments ahead of time.
 How’s the quality?
 Are the seams in good condition?
 Do the zippers feel flimsy or like they’ll hold up to a few years of use?

 Try maneuvering the bag around your home.
 Can you imagine sliding it down an airplane aisle?
 Can you easily lift it overhead, to shove it into an overhead bin?
 How do those handles feel?
 Wobbly or sturdy?

 Further reading: See our Ultimate Travel Packing List guide.

 What About Smart Luggage?

 You’ll notice that we didn’t talk about smart luggage features in our roundup of things to consider when purchasing a carry-on bag.
 Smart luggage, which most often comes with a built-in power bank to charge your devices, is becoming more and more popular.
 Some smart bags now even come with trackers.
-That way, you can keep an eye on your bag if it’s checked or lost.
+That way, you can keep an eye on your bag if it’s checked or lost (see our guide on What Should I Do If My Luggage is Delayed, Lost or Damaged by My Airline?).
 Others contain electronic scales, so you can easily gauge how heavy your packed bag is before you get to the airport.